hamlet-io/docs/docs/learn/workspace.md

 docker pull hamletio/hamlet
 ```

-We'll want a directory on our local machine that can be used to store all of our work so lets make one now.
+Docker storage is removed after the container stops, so we'll want a directory on our local machine that can be used to store all of our work so lets make one now.

 First, in your local terminal change into a directory that works for you you and then make a new directory for Hamlet Deploy.